 New Orleans – Fun and Food

-In the middle of our trip, we built on a free day for ourselves to go into the city and experience the sights, sounds, and the food of New Orleans.
+In the middle of our trip, we built on a free day for ourselves to go into the city and experience the sights, sounds, and food of New Orleans.
 Our first stop was the National WWII Museum.
 It was a humble experience, to say the least, and kindled an appreciation for, “The Greatest Generation.”

 We then walked a short distance to the Cochon Restaurant for some of the best Cajun and southern cooking in the city.
 I’d recommend the fried alligator.
 Afterward, we walked around the French Quarter including a mandatory stop at Café du Monde for their famous beignets.
 It was then onto our next leg of the trip.

 Hopedale – Year Round Low Country Fishery

-While Venice had a strong presence from the oil and gas industry, Hopedale was good ‘ole boy country.
+While Venice had a strong presence in the oil and gas industry, Hopedale was good ‘ole boy country.
 Instead of pipes and refineries, the waterways were lined with oyster and shrimp boats.
 One would expect to see Forest Gump and Lieutenant Dan at the helm of one of these boats, but there is no need to keep running once you get here.

 Even though just an hour outside of the city, Hopedale was also at the end of the road.
 If you were to drive any farther, you’d drive into the marsh!
 When we pulled into the marina, the Dogwood Lodge came into view.
 It is a decommissioned Coast Guard vessel that has been converted into a relaxed live-a-board lodge.
-Although nothing fancy, it had everything an angler would need while fishing – simple rooms, a small galley where good food was served, and an indoor/outdoor social area with comfortable seating, flat-screen television, and self-serve open bar.
+Although nothing fancy, it had everything an angler would need while fishing – simple rooms, a small galley where good food was served, and an indoor/outdoor social area with comfortable seating, flat-screen television, and a self-serve open bar.
 Best of all, you’re able to literally step off the lodge and into your guide’s skiff, and then it’s out into the marsh.
 No drive time eating into your time out on the water.